 Stay connected: Buy one of those wireless mobile routers so you can effectively tap into 3G or 4G networks if WIFI isn’t available.

-Join a co-working space: When a coffee shop just won’t do, seek out a buzzing creative community.
-Because these days, co-working hubs don’t just provide desks and meeting rooms; they go the extra mile to help you grow your business.
+Join a co-working space: When a coffee shop won’t do, seek out a buzzing creative community.
+Because these days, co-working hubs don’t only provide desks and meeting rooms; they go the extra mile to help you grow your business.
 Take Huckletree, for example.
 They’ve got branches in Clerkenwell and Shoreditch, and have a load of services to help you develop new skills.
 And not just that either – you get to work in a community of collaborators and potential clients, so it’s the perfect solution if you fancy escaping the home office occasionally to be part of a thriving creative ecosystem.
 Check out their Freelancer options to get started.